itead/Segnix/README.md

 @mainpage

-# ITEAD-OS-SDK
+# Segnix

 --------------------------------------------------------------------------------

 # What Is It?

-ITEAD-OS-SDK is an open-source interface library for hardware manipulation based on Linux platform and compatible with [Arduino API][1].
+Segnix is an open-source interface library for hardware manipulation based on Linux platform and compatible with [Arduino API][1].
 You can develop with it by using C/C++ and Python.
-ITEAD-OS-SDK is dedicated to provide a fast, efficient and unified software development environment for the person like you with a strong electronic design idea.
+Segnix is dedicated to provide a fast, efficient and unified software development environment for the person like you with a strong electronic design idea.

 # What Can It Do?

-Through ITEAD-OS-SDK, users can directly access to the Linux platform hardware resources such as GPIO, UART, SPI, I2C etc. ITEAD-OS-SDK supports various hardware platforms, such as Iteaduino Plus A10/A20, IBOX, ITEAD Core EVB, Raspberry Pi and Raspberry Pi Model B+ and so on.
+Through Segnix, users can directly access to the Linux platform hardware resources such as GPIO, UART, SPI, I2C etc. Segnix supports various hardware platforms, such as Iteaduino Plus A10/A20, IBOX, ITEAD Core EVB, Raspberry Pi and Raspberry Pi Model B+ and so on.
 Meanwhile, It also provides a great amount of libraries for all kinds of child board like NFC(PN532)